 - Intense stairs at the end if you are afraid of heights.
 Make sure to be careful!

-From Highway 49 at Bassetts, you take Gold Lake Highway North and turn left onto Sardine Lake / Packer Lake Road.
+From Highway 49 at Bassetts, you take Gold Lake Highway north and turn left onto Sardine Lake / Packer Lake Road.
 Stay right at the fork that goes to Sardine Lakes then continue on this road for a few miles till it passes a turn off for Packer Lake lodge.
-There will be a dirt road that you drive on for about a quarter of a mile and signs for the Pacific Crest Trail and there is a small parking area that will have a Sierra Buttes sign (this is from memory so it could change, make sure to get the GPS coordinates before you go as you will not have service).
+There will be a dirt road that you drive on for about a quarter of a mile and signs for the Pacific Crest Trail.
+There is a small parking area that will have a Sierra Buttes sign (this is from memory so it could change, make sure to get the GPS coordinates before you go as you will not have service).

-The trail is uphill almost right away, as it starts the elevation gain necessary to climb 1800 feet in only 2.5 miles.
-That being said it still feels pretty gradual except for a few steep parts near the end where you will be feeling the elevation for sure.
+The trail is uphill almost right away, as it starts the elevation gain necessary to climb 1,800 feet in only 2.5 miles.
+That being said, it still feels pretty gradual except for a few steep parts near the end where you will be experiencing the elevation for sure.
 You should be in decent shape to enjoy this hike though as it is taxing enough.

-After the first steep stretch, the trail levels out for a quarter mile as you meander along the ridge and see beautiful wildflowers during the springtime.
+After the first steep stretch, the trail levels out for a quarter-mile as you meander along the ridge and see beautiful wildflowers during the spring.

 As we neared the top, we even spotted a marmot, but luckily he didn’t try to take our food like on Half Dome.

 After rounding the bend, you will be at a saddle and can walk out to get a good vantage point of both the lookout and the stairs leading up to it.
-This is where the pictures start to not do justice to the craziness of the hike.
+This is where the pictures don’t do justice to the craziness of the hike.

 Proceed up to the fire lookout, and you will be treated to one of the best views in the entire area.
 Sardines Lakes (upper and lower) are below you, and Mt Lassen is off in the distance, it is majestic.